berrachdis/feign-wrapper/README.md

 # feign-wrapper
-Feign-wrapper tool to use the openfeign library easily in functionnal way
+Feign-wrapper tool to use the openfeign library easily in functional way